Oligodendroglioma

 Short summary

 Oligodendroglioma is a type of brain tumour that develops from the brain’s glial cells.
-It is a primary brain tumour, which means it starts in the brain as opposed to spreading there.
+It is a primary brain tumour, which means it starts in the brain rather than starting somewhere else in the body and spreading to the brain.

 These tumours can be either low grade or high grade.
 Because of this, treatment can range from ‘watch and wait’ to neurosurgery, radiotherapy, and chemotherapy.

-Oligodendroglioma symptoms usually depend on where the tumour is located in the brain, but could include the sensation of strange smells or muscular weakness.
+Oligodendroglioma symptoms usually depend on where the tumour is located in the brain, but could include:

 On this page, we’ll discuss in detail: